 I know.
 You’ve read the title and your blood is boiling.
 How could you say such a thing?
 How far up the hole of privilege does your head have to be to be so insensitive and blind?
 How can you say that when millions of Americans are experiencing prejudice and acts of hate on a daily basis in the 21st century?
 How could you turn your back on all this to throw your support on a white-person problem! — yells a friend of mine.

-Let me be clear from the beginning: none of these issues are less important to me nor will they ever be (and excuse my poor choice of words in this article’s original form).
+Let me be clear: none of these issues are less important to me nor will they ever be (and excuse my poor choice of words in this article’s original form).
 That’s a full stop.
 I’m a minority myself.
 I get it.
 It hurts.
 It’s scary out there.
 Really scary.

 But it’s easy to get lost in the issues that affect us directly and on a daily basis.
 It’s easy to get infuriated and outraged at racial slurs and dirty looks and glass ceilings.
 It’s easy to find passion and fire inside our hearts on issues like racism and bigotry and inequality, and it always has, because it hits home.
 It hurts you.
 It hurts me.
 Right now.
 Today.

 The thing is, we know how to fight it.
 We’ve spent 240 years fighting it and we have four years ahead of us in which to make back the steps we lost on Tuesday.
 We know the best methods, we know what works, and we know how to hold our head higher.
 I’m optimistic we will prevail, and make no mistake, I will be next to you every step of the fight because it affects me too.